maylingge/maylingge.github.io/misc/Reactor_and_Proactor.md

 initiation dispatcher

-event handler must be a fast handler.
-Otherwise, it will block other event.
+event handler is called synchronously.
+So it must be a short operation and return quickly, otherwise, it will block other events.

+## Proactor:

+"The proactor pattern can be considered to be an asynchronous variant of the synchronous reactor pattern."